TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/ESP32 DevKitC V4/README.md

 # ESP32 DevKitC V4

-> Original DevKit from Espressif With Access to All ESP32 Pins – For Experienced Users The *ESP32 DevKitC V4* is a classic **engineering development board**, designed for **advanced prototyping, debugging, education, and experimentation**.
+> Original DevKit from Espressif With Access to All ESP32 Pins – For Experienced Users

+The *ESP32 DevKitC V4* is a classic *engineering development board*, designed for *advanced prototyping, debugging, education, and experimentation*.
 Essentially, it serves as a hosting platform for an *ESP32 module*, providing access to nearly all of its pins.

 <img src="images/esp32-devkitC_V4_pinout_t.png" width="100%" height="100%" />

-However, this board is **not an ideal choice for beginners**.
+This board is *not an ideal choice for beginners*.
 It may also be less suitable for integration into DIY devices, particularly those that rely on battery power or have space constraints.